 Modify the tenth paragraph as follows:

-An EHT NDP Announcement frame shall not request feedback on a 242-tone RU that is signaled as punctured in the U-SIG field(#5657) of the (#4426) NDP that follows the EHT NDP Announcement frame.
+An EHT NDP Announcement frame shall not request feedback on a 242-tone RU that is signaled as punctured in the U-SIG field(#5657) of the (#4426) EHT Sounding NDP that follows the EHT NDP Announcement frame.

 Modify the twelfth paragraph as follows:

 An SU beamformer may solicit full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
-An SU beamformer shall not solicit partial bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence. (#7793)In an EHT non-TB sounding sequence case, the occupied subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) NDP shall be the same as the requested subchannel(s) indicated in the Partial BW Info subfield of the immediately preceding EHT NDP Announcement frame.
-Furthermore, the punctured subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) NDP shall not include other punctured subchannel(s) in addition to those indicated in the Disabled Subchannel Bitmap field of the most recent EHT Operation element for non-TB sounding.
+An SU beamformer shall not solicit partial bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence. (#7793)In an EHT non-TB sounding sequence case, the occupied subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) EHT sounding NDP shall be the same as the requested subchannel(s) indicated in the Partial BW Info subfield of the immediately preceding EHT NDP Announcement frame.
+Furthermore, the punctured subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) EHT sounding NDP shall not include other punctured subchannel(s) in addition to those indicated in the Disabled Subchannel Bitmap field of the most recent EHT Operation element for non-TB sounding.

-(#7793)NOTE 3—In the EHT TB sounding sequence, the punctured subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) NDP might include other punctured subchannel(s) in addition to those indicated in the Disabled Subchannel Bitmap field of the most recent EHT Operation element, following the rules defined in 35.16.2 (Preamble puncturing operation(#1086)(#1667)(#2148)(#2147)).
+(#7793)NOTE 3—In the EHT TB sounding sequence, the punctured subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the (#4426) EHT sounding NDP might include other punctured subchannel(s) in addition to those indicated in the Disabled Subchannel Bitmap field of the most recent EHT Operation element, following the rules defined in 35.16.2 (Preamble puncturing operation(#1086)(#1667)(#2148)(#2147)).

 Straw Poll: